jimniels/blog/src/client/posts/2018-12-29-css-network-performance.md

 The author explains one of core the benefits to this approach:

-> due to a recent change in Chrome (version 69, I believe), and behaviour already present in Firefox and IE/Edge, `<link rel="stylesheet" />`s will only block the rendering of subsequent content, rather than the whole page...In browsers that don’t currently support this new behaviour, we suffer no performance degradation: we fall back to the old behaviour where we’re only as fast as the slowest CSS file.
+> due to a recent change in Chrome (version 69, I believe), and behavior already present in Firefox and IE/Edge, `<link rel="stylesheet" />`s will only block the rendering of subsequent content, rather than the whole page...In browsers that don’t currently support this new behavior, we suffer no performance degradation: we fall back to the old behavior where we’re only as fast as the slowest CSS file.

 I actually found this a really interesting insight.
 It has a few parallels to the benefits gained with modern css-in-js approaches, like style and markup collocation.
 However, in this case, you can still maintain a ”separation of concerns”: styles in one file, markup in another.
 This approach allows you to write CSS that’s scoped to a specific set of DOM markup, yet “global” in the sense that it can still be used across pages.
 I find this to be an interesting convention in how you might structure a project, as it allows you to be disciplined in creating and maintaining componentized CSS files, knowing their context is scoped to a corresponding set of DOM markup (if it’s not related, it should be elevated to a “higher level” of CSS, the “core” stylesheet being the highest level).
 This keeps the separation between HTML/CSS/JS yet gives you a lot of the conveniences of componentization that you have today in single-page JS apps.
 Plus, as the author points out, it can actually result in a faster (at least perceptually) loading experience, as the DOM is loading and painting content as it goes down the page.